fedcba499/notes/altium.md

-## What it is LibPkg?
+## LibPkg
-LibPkg stands for Library Package Project.
+It stands for Library Package Project.
 It’s not a symbol or footprint itself — it’s a container that holds:
 - One or more schematic library files (.SchLib)
 - One or more PCB footprint library files (.PcbLib)
 - Optional 3D models (.Step files)